Fun Factory (band): 2020–23: Singles and brief Line-up change

-On August 28, 2020, Fun Factory released the promotional reggaeton single "Oh Yaah", followed by the single "Memories" on February 22th, 2021.
+On August 28, 2020, Fun Factory released the promotional reggaeton single "Oh Yaah", followed by the single "Memories" on February 22, 2021.
 The accompanying music video premiered in the same month.
 The song was originally planned to be their final single as the band announced all members were leaving the project and a cast for the new members was following.
 However Balja, Toni, Steve and Anthony still performed together under the alias "S.T.S.B. fka Fun Factory" possibly due to a name dispute.
 After over a year of inactivity, the producers of the Fun Factory and New Fun Factory projects have recruited two former members of the New Fun Factory pool, Douglas and DGS, alongside new singer Jasmin, to present Fun Factory.
 In July 2023, the group released the single, "Uh La La" (not to be confused with "Uh La La", a different song also released by the New Fun Factory members labeled as Fun Factory back in 2009).

 2024–present: Second Return and Singles

-In 2024, the original members returned to use the Fun Factory name and released a string of singles, "Come on, Eileen" on August 23, and "Balkan Power" on October 18, 2024 with accompanying music videos.
+In 2024, the original members returned to use the Fun Factory name and released a string of singles, "Come on, Eileen" on August 23, and "Balkan Power" on October 18, 2024, with accompanying music videos.
 On April 18, 2025, the band released a remix by NATYS for their early hit "Close To You".

 Rodney Hardison Accident

-On April 2025 former member Rodney Hardison was injured while working on his classic car in Los Angeles.
+In April 2025 former member Rodney Hardison was injured while working on his classic car in Los Angeles.
 The vehicle unexpectedly slipped into reverse, knocking him over and running him over, pinning him to the ground with his head inches from the tire.
 He sustained a shattered hip broken in three places, requiring multiple hospital transfers, trauma care, and ongoing intensive rehabilitation.
 Medical staff described his survival as a "miracle," given the circumstances.
 As of mid-May 2025, Hardison was unable to work and focused on relearning to walk, showing strong determination in therapy.